MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-38.md

 # Trial Balance by Period (report)

-The *Trial Balance by Period* report shows general ledger (G/L) accounts with a starting balance, and the closing balances for 12 accounting periods.
-Can be filtered by Dimensions.
+The **Trial Balance by Period** report shows general ledger (G/L) accounts with a starting balance, and the closing balances for 12 accounting periods.
+You can filter the report by dimensions.

-You can select an indentation level to view a summary of more detailed view of your chart of accounts.
+You can select an indentation level to view a summary of more details from your chart of accounts.

 ## Use cases